-6. Make sure that both buttons are in the reset position and ready to use in an event of piracy o terrorism.
+6. Make sure that both buttons are in the reset position and ready to use in the event of piracy or terrorism.

 7. Inform the involved parties- the company and Flag State, that you completed the ship security alert test and confirm their acknowledgment.